ChanChiHo/Dedup-Cloud-GUI-2/README.md

 The project contain two part : Client Program and Server Program.
 They have been put in two different folder, each file will have a makefile to make the program.

+The textfile folder would store the test file for the testing purpose.

 ## Prerequisites

 - The computer must support java Swing and also SHA-256.
 - The port 59090 should be open for both Client and Server side computer.
+- The two computer client and server is better at the same network.

 ## Server Program